Saudi Arabia warns of shift away from U.S. over Syria, Iran

 Many U.S. economic interests in Saudi Arabia involve government contracts in defense, other security sectors, health care, education, information technology and construction.

-Additional reporting by Angus McDowall and Arshad Mohammed in London, and Patricia Zengerle and Lesley Wroughton in Washington; Editing by Alistair Bell, Will Dunham and Christopher Wilson
+Additional reporting by Angus McDowall and Arshad Mohammed in London, and Patricia Zengerle in Washington; Editing by Alistair Bell and Will Dunham